How to Build a Freestanding Pergola

 A: Generally, “Cedar” and “Redwood” are considered the most attractive and best lumber for building a Pergola.
 Both species of wood are rot and insect-resistant – naturally and have an inherent beauty in the wood.

 However, we recommend using pressure-treated lumber (pine) to save money.
 This lumber is green when new and fades to grey as it ages.
-Pressure-treated lumber is an excellent cost-saving option to stain or paint your pergola after it ages.

 Q: Is it Difficult To Build a Wood Pergola Yourself?